robconery/moebius/README.md

 Next, in your config, specify how to connect.
 We just pass along the connection bits to Postgrex (the PG driver) so you can add whatever you want based on their options:

 ```
+config :moebius, connection: [
+  database: "MY_DB",
-config :moebius, connection: [database: "MY_DB", extensions: [{Postgrex.Extensions.JSON, library: Poison}]], scripts: "test/db"
+  extensions: [{Postgrex.Extensions.JSON, library: Poison}]
+], scripts: "test/db"
 ```

 ## Simple Examples

-Here are some very, very basic examples.
-I'm sure the API will be changing in a big way - so if you want to see what's happening (until I bake this a bit) please have a look at the test.
+The API is built around the concept of transforming raw data from your database into something you need.
+We lean on Elixir's pipe operator for this, and it's the core of the API.

 Everything starts with the db: